 Data Loss Prevention (DLP) could best be described as a security guard for a company’s data, ensuring that no one accidentally or intentionally steals or shares private information.
 Examples of data could include customer details, passwords, and company secrets—all of which, if compromised, could result in irreparable reputational ramifications and financial damage.

-Proper DLP processes are even more important today, given the ever-increasing compliance requirements such as the General Data Protection Regulations (GDPR) and Cyber Essentials.
+Proper DLP processes are even more important today, given the ever-increasing compliance requirements such as the General Data Protection Regulation (GDPR) and cyber assurance—a practice that includes schemes such as GovAssure and IASME Cyber Assurance, set up by the UK Government to help organisations assess and improve their cybersecurity measures.

-GDPR compliance requires UK-based businesses (as well as EU organisations) to implement specific measures, including protecting personal data (customer addresses/payment details) and tracking how they handle sensitive data with the help of DLP auditing and reporting tools.
+GDPR compliance requires UK-based businesses to implement specific measures, including protecting personal data (customer addresses/payment details) and tracking how they handle sensitive data with the help of DLP auditing and reporting tools.

 Data is a precious commodity in today’s business landscape, so it can be lost or stolen in various ways.
 Let’s take a look at some of the most common causes of data loss: